makersacademy/shop-manager-challenge/README.md

 I want to be able to create a new order.
 ```

-Here's an example of the terminal output your program should generate (yours might be slightly different — that's totally OK):
+Here's an example of the terminal output:

 ```
 Welcome to the shop management program!